rklymentiev/py-for-neuro/chapters/chapter1.md

 </codeblock>

 **Exercise 2**.
 A palindromic sequence is a nucleic acid sequence in a double-stranded DNA or RNA molecule wherein reading in a certain direction (e.g. 5' to 3') on one strand matches the sequence reading in the opposite direction (e.g. 5' to 3') on the complementary strand.
-Is given sequence a palindromic sequence?
+Is tje given sequence a palindromic sequence?

 <codeblock id="01_07">